-Soil Meets Table
+Soil Meets the Table

 Tree onion greens are mild and sweet.
-It is diversified and useful in every stage - young plants may be used as scallions in the spring; may be cooked or used raw as a part of salads, salsas or Asian recipes.
-Diced scallions are used in soup, noodle and seafood dishes, sandwiches, curries and as part of a stir fry.
+It is diversified and useful in every stage - young plants may be used as scallions in the spring; may be cooked or used raw as a part of salads, salsas, or Asian recipes.
+Diced scallions are used in soup, noodles, seafood, sandwiches, curries a stir fry.
 The underground bulbs are particularly tough-skinned and pungent, and can be quite elongate, like leeks.